salvato/QtGames/README.md

 LIBS += -lXcursor          # libXcursor.so
 LIBS += -lXi               # libXi.so
 LIBS += -lLinearMath       # libLinearMath.so
-# For The Bullet Library
+\# For The Bullet Library
 LIBS += -lBulletDynamics   # libBulletDynamics.so
 LIBS += -lBulletCollision  # libBulletCollision.so
 LIBS += -lLinearMath       # libLinearMath.so
-# Here will be listed the source files of your application
-SOURCES += myGame.cpp
+\# Here will be listed the source files of your application SOURCES += myGame.cpp

-# Here will be listed the header files of your application
+\# Here will be listed the header files of your application HEADERS +=
-HEADERS +=

-# Here will be listed the resource files of your application
+\# Here will be listed the resource files of your application RESOURCES +=
-RESOURCES +=
-# Here will be listed the other files your application requires
+\# Here will be listed the other files your application requires DISTFILES +=`

-DISTFILES +=
-Make a new folder and copy the .pro file (that you have renamed as you prefer) in that folder.
-Let’s pretend to have named it myGame.pro,  open this file from the File menu of qtcreator: you will have a new empty project to which you can add all the files you need.
+Make a new folder and copy the `.pro` file (that you have renamed as you prefer) in that folder.

+Let’s pretend to have named it `myGame.pro`, open this file from the *File* menu of *Qt Creator*: you will have a new empty project to which you can add all the files you need.